Addressing Training Bias via Automated Image Annotation: : AuTomated Image Annotation

 \para{Volume.} As data labeling is fully automated, the size, number and diversity of training data will no longer be constrained by human labor and can become arbitrarily large.

-\para{Labeling while collecting data.} RF labeling works in unison with training image capturing and thus the two tasks run simultaneously.
+\para{Real-time annotation while collecting data.} In \name\, annotation works in unison with image capturing and thus the two tasks run simultaneously.
+Thus the annotated images can be immediately fedback to the machine learning model for online refinement.

-\para{Adding location/depth to Images.} Each RF label includes the 3D physical location of the target, adding depth on 2D images.
-Human labeling cannot do so.
+\para{Adding location/depth to Images.} Each annotation produced by \name\ includes the 3D physical location of the target, thus adding depth to 2D images (using normal cameras).
+Human annotation cannot do so.

-\para{Temporal Tracking.} With consent, RF localization can track each identified target over time, producing fine-grained, context-rich labels on the target.
-For example, one can infer the moving speed and context of a target from its sequence of location data ({\em e.g.\/}, standing, walking, running, biking), and use them to produce fine-grained labels.
+\para{Temporal Tracking.} With consent, \name\ can track each identified target over time, producing fine-grained, context-rich labels on the target.
+For example, one can infer the moving speed and context of a target from its sequence of location data ({\em e.g.\/}, standing, walking, running, biking), and use them to produce fine-grained annotations on the target.

-\para{Cross-perspective Correlation.} RF localization can extract {\em hidden} identity of the targets that are hard to identify from the camera data.
+\para{Cross-perspective Correlation.} \name\ can extract {\em hidden} identity of the targets that are hard to identify from the camera data.
 For example, it can use captured WiFi MAC addresses as identity trackers (assume no MAC randomization).
 After recognizing the same identity across camera and time, one can correlate these images together to build a comprehensive view of the target.